 - Due to poor management, farmers lose most of their plants leading to substantial financial losses.

 At Sneha Nursery, our foremost aim is to help farmers produce better-quality crops.
 We do that with the help of plug production techniques in highly sophisticated greenhouses.
 Plugs are seedlings produced in small volumes of growth media that are contained in tiny cells.

 Four stages of seedling development make up plug growth—the emergence of the radicle, spreading of the cotyledon, unfolding of three or four leaves and finally, a finished plug with more than four expanded leaves.

-These plug trays have exceptionally uniform seedlings ready for transplanting, with each and every one of our seedlings raised to precise specifications.
+If done correctly, these plug trays can have exceptionally uniform seedlings ready for transplanting.
+And at Sneha Nursery, we strive to ensure that each one of our seedlings is raised to precise specifications.